What’s in this article

 Rising popularity

-In recent years, the trusts are becoming more well-known due to their features that can override inheritance tax and gift tax which is otherwise is taxable against the beneficiaries under certain jurisdiction if it is transferred via the will.
+In recent years, the trusts have become more well-known due to their features that can override inheritance tax and gift tax which is otherwise taxable against the beneficiaries under certain jurisdictions if it is transferrable via the will.

-In lieu of this, aristocrats often chose to pass on their inheritance to their children via trusts instead of will.
-Even though venturing into trust involves recurring costs such as service fees, however it is still considered cost effective as it provides more benefits such as tax savings and confidentiality.
+Instead of this, aristocrats often chose to pass on their inheritance to their children via trusts instead of will.
+Even though venturing into trust involves recurring costs such as service fees, however, it is still considerably cost-effective as it provides more benefits such as tax savings and confidentiality.

 Asset protection

-For those with high-risk profiles, protecting their accumulated wealth from being attached to any litigation is a usual concern.
-Hence, placing their wealth in trust will indirectly alienate the assets from such claims as the ownership is transferred to the trust and the beneficiaries are guaranteed income from the trust.
+For those with high-risk profiles, protecting their accumulation of wealth from being in any litigation is a usual concern.
+Hence, placing their wealth in trust will indirectly alienate the assets from such claims as the ownership that is transferrable to the trust and the beneficiaries are secure income from the trust.

 Business continuance